Abibubble/ms3-the-bar-blade/README.md

 ---
 ## User Experience (UX)
 ### Initial Discussion
 I wanted to create a website linked to a database, which allows users to login, add their own cocktails, or just search and find previously added cocktails.
+As an ex-bartender myself, this was something I always wanted but couldn't find online.

 ### User Stories
 #### First Time Visitor Goals